facelessuser/PyMdown/docs/user-guide/general-usage.md

 Lastly, the `--critic-dump` option, when used with either the `--accept` or `--reject` option, will take the source and output it accepting or rejecting respectively the CriticMarkup edits that were made (essentially removing the CriticMarkup from the file).

-### Plain HTML
+## Plain HTML
 If a stripped down HTML output is preferred, the `--plain-html` or `-P` option will return a stripped down output with no templates, no HTML comments, and no id, style, class, or on* attributes.

 ```
 pymdown -P file.md
 ```

-### Force No Template
+## Force No Template
 If by default the configuration file has defined a template, but it is desired to do an output without the template, the `--force-no-template` option can be used to disable template use.

 ```
 pymdown --force-no-template file.md
 ```

-### Force Stdout
+## Force Stdout
 Sometimes a file may have frontmatter that redirects its output to a file, but it may be desirable to send the output to stdout.
 In this case, the `--force-stdout` option can be used to force the output to stdout.

 ```
 pymdown --force-stdout file.md
 ```

-### Quiet
+## Quiet
 In some situations it may be desired to hide error messages and general info from the stdout.
 In this case, the `--quiet` or `-q` option may be used.

 ```
 pymdown -q file.md
 ```

-## Configuration File
+# Configuration File
 The configuration file is used to specify general Python Markdown settings, optional template, CSS and JS resources for templates, and extensions that will be used.

 PyMdown on the first run will unpack user files to `~\.PyMdown` on Windows, `~/.PyMdown` on OSX and `~/.config/PyMdown` on Linux.
-The global configuration file can found here at the root of the folder along with default CSS, Javascript, and other resources in the which would be under another sub-folder called `default`.
+The global configuration file can found here at the root of the folder along with default CSS, JavaScript, and other resources in the which would be under another sub-folder called `default`.
 Files under default will be auto-upgraded when necessary by newer versions of PyMdown and should be left unaltered.
 Default files can be copied and altered outside of the `default` location for personal tweaking and usage.

-### Python Markdown Settings
+## Python Markdown Settings
 Python Markdown has a number of settings that can be configured:

 ```yaml